NamKhue/2048/readme.md

 Some word:

-- All functions about SDL draw from internets
+- All draw functions involving SDL from internet
 - This is developed game version